Caroline Peart: Franklin & Marshall College

-Peart's will stated that all her property would go to her mother Martha; but if her mother had already passed, the entire estate would then be transferred to Franklin & Marshall College, which was a rather surprising as she and her family had barely any ties to the institution.
+Peart's will stated that all her property would go to her mother Martha; but if her mother had already died, the entire estate would then be transferred to Franklin & Marshall College, which was a rather surprising as she and her family had barely any ties to the institution.
 Nonetheless, her estate was valued at about $565,000, and also included all of her paintings which remains in the permanent collection at the College's Phillips Museum of Art.
 The College also inherited the Herr-Peart Cemetery in Washington Boro, just 10 miles from the college, which they have been maintaining since 1963 as part of an agreement tied to the cash donation that underwrites scholarships for students who are residents of Pennsylvania and, preferably, Lancaster County, known as the John Peart Foundation.

 Peart's many diaries and letters are now in the Franklin & Marshall College archives, however they are not for public view.
 Her earliest existing diary dates from 1891.